ic005k/OCAuxiliaryTools/Database/BaseConfigs/README.md

 # Preconfigured OpenCore Desktop EFI Folders
 This section includes configs based on the work of Gabriel Luchina who took a lot of time and effort to create EFI folders with configs for each CPU Family listed in Dortania's OpenCore install Guide.
 I took his base configs but modified them so they work out of the box (hopefully).

 I changed the following:

-- Removed Linux support since most users don't use Linux.
+- Removed Linux support since most users don't use Linux
-- Removed Bootchime support.
+- Removed Bootchime support
-- Added mandatory Kernel Quirks required to boot the system (for those who cannot disable CFGLock in BIOS)
+- Added mandatory Kernel Quirks required to boot macOS
-- Added required SSDT Hotpatches for the selected CPU Family
+- Added required SSDT Hotpatches for each platform (some are disabled – check before deployment)
 - Added a base-set of Kexts (Lilu, VirtualSMC, Whatevergreen and AppleALC)
-- Added Device Properties containing additional Framebuffer Patches.
+- Added Device Properties containing additional Framebuffer Patches
-- Changed `MinDate` and `MinVersion` for the APFS Driver to `-1`, so all macOS versions work.
-I did this because this is the #1 reason why people request help because they can't see their drives any more in the boot picker if they don't run macOS Big Sur or newer.
+- Changed `MinDate` and `MinVersion` for the APFS Driver to `-1`, so all macOS versions are supported.
+This is the #1 reason why users request help because they can't see their drives in the boot picker if they don't run macOS Big Sur or newer
-- Created variations of configs for Dell, Sony, HP and other Board/Chipset variants.
+- Created variations of configs for Dell, Sony, HP and other Board/Chipset variants

 ## Generate EFI Folders using OpenCore Auxiliary Tools
-- Download the BaseConfigs.zip File contained in this Repo
-- Extract it
-- Copy the .plists to the root folder of OCATs Database: (no longer necessary since it is icluded in OCAT now)
-	- Righ-click OCAuxiliaryTools App
-	- Select "Show Package Contents"
-	- Browse to Contents > MacOS > Database and paste the files there
-- Restart OCAT
+- Start OCAT
 - Open the Database
-- Double-click on a config of your choise
+- Double-click on a config of your choice
-- An EFI Folder is Generated and placed on your Desktop
+- An EFI Folder will be generated and placed on your Desktop including SSDTs, Kexts, Drivers, Themes
-- Open the config.plist and generate SMBIOS data for the selected model
+- Open the included config.plist and generate SMBIOS data for the selected model
+- Add addtional SSDTs, Kexts or Device Properties for your hardware-setup (if neccessary)
 - Save

 Enjoy your base OpenCore EFI Folder

 **NOTES**:

-- Open the config.plist in a Plist Editor to find additional info.
+- Open the config.plist in a Plist Editor to find additional info
 - View Device Properties to check the included Framebuffer-Patches.
 Usually, 2 versions are included: one for using the iGPU for driving a Display and a 2nd one for using the iGPU for computational tasks only.
-- Depending on your hardware configuration (CPU, Mainboard, Peripherals) you may have to add more SSDT Hotpatches and/or Kexts.
+- Depending on your hardware configuration (CPU, Mainboard, Peripherals) you may have to add additional SSDT Hotpatches, DeviceProperties and/or Kexts – check before deployment!
-- Reference Dortania's OpenCore Install Guide for your CPU family if you are uncertain about certain settings.
+- Reference Dortania's OpenCore Install Guide for your CPU family if you are uncertain about certain settings

 ## Included Configs